Selects an existing geometric construction object, such as a curve or surface, to edit or delete.

 and - Blue background when the software changes a value to a new suggested value.

-Clears the selections for the current step.
+Clears the current selections.

-Accepts the current selections and displays a preview.
+Accepts the current selections, and displays a preview.

 Completes geometric construction definition.
 The ribbon is still displayed, and parameters for additional geometry can be defined.